unni-krishnan-95/copy/_posts/2016-12-30-vulnhub-kioptrix3.md

 192.168.1.13 kioptrix3.com
 ```

-Once we edit our hosts file, and have saved it - let's run nmap to see what ports and services are on the Kioptrix VM.
+After we edit our hosts file, and save it - let's run nmap to see what ports and services are open/running on the Kioptrix VM.

 ```console
 root@kali:~# nmap -sS -A -n 192.168.1.13